What Is MDO Plywood? Properties, Uses, Grades & When to Choose It

 Sizes, thicknesses and where to buy

-For matte-finish formwork, container-direct from Vietnam is a competitive option for volume buyers.
-Container quantities of MDO panels engineered for forming land at 25 to 35% below US retail.
+For matte-finish concrete formwork, container-direct from Vietnam is a competitive option for volume buyers.
+Container quantities of matte phenolic surface film MDO panels engineered for forming land below US retail.
 Break-even on the import math sits around 200 sheets — below that, freight and demurrage eat the discount; above it, the direct route compounds.
-The complete buyer's guide covers supplier evaluation, certifications, and container logistics.

 MDO for concrete forming — when to use vs HDO

-For one-off pours where a painted concrete finish matters (an architectural column that will be painted after stripping), MDO is the right call.
-The overlay produces a smooth concrete face that takes paint cleanly.
-For exposed concrete that will not be painted, HDO produces a near-mirror finish that doesn't need it.
+For one-off pours where a painted concrete finish matters (an architectural column that will be painted after stripping), kraft-overlay MDO is the right call.
+For matte exposed concrete (a feature wall that will not be painted but the spec calls for a matte rather than glossy face), matte phenolic surface film MDO is the right call.
+For glossy exposed concrete, standard phenolic film-faced or HDO is the right call.
 For full breakdown of the pour-count math, see the HDO vs MDO plywood guide.

-Vinawood manufactures both an MDO range and an HDO range from our Vietnam factory.
-The MDO range covers 45 SKUs across five product lines: MDO Panel 1S, MDO Panel 2S, MDO 1SF Panel, MDO 1SF with Film Backer HD, and MDO ECO 1SF.
+The range covers 45 SKUs across five product lines: MDO Panel 1S, MDO Panel 2S, MDO 1SF Panel, MDO 1SF with Film Backer HD, and MDO ECO 1SF.
 The full collection sits at /collections/mdo-plywood, in 12, 15, 18, and 21 mm thicknesses across both 1220×2440 mm and 1250×2500 mm formats.
-Adhesive class is Class 3 phenolic across the range, with up to 15 reuse cycles when edges are sealed and release agent is applied each pour.
+Available in kraft (light yellow), purple, and black colorways for different forming and architectural specifications.
+Up to 15 reuse cycles with disciplined edge sealing and release agent application.

 Category